U-Alberta/ADaPT-ML/README.md

 E.g.:
 ```
 id_str,lang,all_text,hashtags\n
-00001234,en,This is my tweet about energy! #canadarocks,#canadarocks'\n
+00001234,en,This is my tweet about energy! #canadarocks,#canadarocks\n
 ```

 ### Step 3: Train the label model